Pretty-Good-Freedom-Tech/brainstorm.world/docs/trusted-lists.md

 A cross between Trusted Assertions and NIP-51.

-We create two new event kinds: 30385 for the Trusted List.
+We create only one new event kind: 30385 for the Trusted List.
 We will reuse kind 10040 from the Trusted Assertions NIP to declare Trusted Lists Service Proivders.

 #### Example